visgl/deck.gl/docs/api-reference/react/deckgl.md

 ##### `useDevicePixelRatio` (Boolean, optional)

-Default value is true.

 When true, device's full resolution will be used for rendering, this value can change per frame, like when moving windows between screens or when changing zoom level of the browser.

+Default value is `true`.

-Note: Set it false unless it is required, as it affects your application performance.
+Note: Consider setting to `false` unless you require high resolution, as it affects rendering performance.

 ##### `gl` (Object, optional)